-If you want to get some advice or find a WELL AP near you, follow this link to search for a WELL professional who can support you in any queries: https://wellonline.wellcertified.com/people
+If you want to get some advice or find a WELL AP near you, follow this link to search for a WELL professional who can support you: https://wellonline.wellcertified.com/people

-Further movement towards human-centred design is Biophilic Design (designing nature back into the built environment to increase wellbeing).
+Further movement towards human-centered design is Biophilic Design (designing nature back into the built environment to increase wellbeing).
 Take a look at the content around Human Spaces at blog.interface.com.